 You can ask for your little ones’ input, and together you can come up with a bedtime ritual.

-The only thing you need to take care of is not making it too active instead of developing a peaceful routine.
+You need to take care of not making it too active instead of developing a peaceful routine.

 For instance, a warm bath, cuddling up, listening to some nighttime songs, or reading together can help any sleep regression issues you have.